-Vincent and Carrie Raymond (in Geoph Essex's Lovely Assistant) are astonishingly warm and cheerful Beautiful People, though their plans to summon a galaxy-sized monster and destroy the world places them squarely as Type C Stepford Smilers.
+Vincent and Carrie Raymond (in Geoph Essex's Lovely Assistant) are astonishingly warm and cheerful Beautiful People, though their plans to summon a galaxy-sized monster and destroy the world places them squarely as Unstable.
 Jenny even thinks about the Stepford effect by name.

 The main cast of Jodi Picoult's Nineteen Minutes (Barring Peter, Jordan and possibly Patrick)

-Josie is a type A, pretending to be the perfect Golden girl whilst simultaneously having to put up with an abusive boyfriend, neglectful mother and niggling suspicion that if she stops smiling for even a second, everyone will realise she's nothing special.
+Josie is Depressed, pretending to be the perfect Golden girl whilst simultaneously having to put up with an abusive boyfriend, neglectful mother and niggling suspicion that if she stops smiling for even a second, everyone will realise she's nothing special.

-Matt is a type C, pretending at first to be the perfect boyfriend, until he turns out to be an abusive jerk.
+Matt is Unstable, pretending at first to be the perfect boyfriend, until he turns out to be an abusive jerk.

 Alex has to act perfect 24/7 for the sake of her job whilst the strain tears her apart.

 Lacy has to deal with the fact that one of her children turned out to be a druggie whilst the other (Peter) went on a killing spree.